jet082/Core-Item-Randomizer/README.md

 * Convert CYS to code so it can be toggled on/off.
 * Figure out how to make sure the randomizer can be toggled on/off so it doesn't impact other mods too heavily.
 * Figure out how to add options, etc.
+* A nice-to-have would be to do an update to BaseKits to use a mini version of the buildings in question rather than the generic loot cube.

 ## Logic